The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 The Troll Falls hike is a standout as a year-round family-friendly outing.
 It’s only 3.4 km round-trip, climbing just 60 m to end at the falls.
 As of 2020 you can continue on a scenic side trail to Upper Troll Falls – which I’d highly recommend you do.
 The hike is especially lovely in winter when the waterfalls becomes icefalls.

 You can do the Troll Falls hike on foot, snowshoes or even by fat tire bike which you can rent from Kananaskis Outfitters.
 You could also do the short spur to the falls either before of after skiing to Skogan Pass – a cross-country ski outing I highly recommend.

-The hike is easily accessible from Calgary via a one-hour dramatic drive on Highway 40, accessed from the Trans-Canada Highway.
+The hike is easily accessible from Calgary via a one-hour dramatic drive.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.